History and Background of Layered Architecture

 Implementing Business Logic

-Service is the layer responsible for business logic, representing a use case or business transaction, performing domain logic by combining Repositories.
+A service is the layer responsible for business logic.
+It usually represents a use case or business transaction and performs domain logic by coordinating repositories.
 Service classes are annotated with @Service, dependencies are received through constructor injection, and fields are declared final to ensure immutability.
-Business logic should be concentrated in Service rather than scattered across Controller or Repository for easier testing and maintenance.
+Business logic should be concentrated in the service layer rather than scattered across a controller or repository for easier testing and maintenance.

 @Service